How to write a narrative essay

 - Essay checklist

-Narrative essay example
+A short narrative essay example

-Narrative essay example
+Short Narrative essay example

 When I was five years old, I always favored exploring new things in streets and different places.
 I found deep satisfaction in analyzing the things I found when I was walking as a kid.
 Background: Set the background of your story.
 My grandfather taught me a life lesson that I still don’t forget: Always think good for other people.
 Theme: You introduce the theme of your narrative essay.

 As usual, I was looking for different objects in our backyard, covered with apple trees.
 When I came down from a tree, I came up with an exceptionally exciting pin needle.
 The pinhead was cubic, and I could easily put it on the floor, heading upwards.
 I really didn’t want to hurt someone.
 I was only shocked by the fact that I found a pin needle with a cubic head, and I started playing with it.
 Description: This part expands on author’s feelings and story.
 My grandfather, who was around his 60s, saw me placing the pin needle heading upwards.
 He warned me –“You can hurt someone walking by putting the pin needle like this, watch out!”
 Character introduction: This part introduces the teacher (a character) in the story.
 After a while, I somehow left it heading upwards rather than getting rid of the pin needle.
 When I was running towards the backyard, I stepped on the needle and felt a crazy pain in my hell.
 Yes, I totally forgot the needle, and I was the one who stepped on it.
 When the doctor came, I instantly remember my grandfather’s advice.
 Development: Here, you develop and detail your story.
 The experience has taught me to think more “deeply” when making an action—It may hurt someone even if you don’t want to.
 I also learned that I should listen to older adults as they have much more experience than us.
-Conclusion: You conclude your essay, preferably with a memorable sentence.Introduction to narrative essays
+Conclusion: You conclude your essay, preferably with a memorable sentence.What is a narrative essay?

 Unlike other types of essays, you can use first-person pronouns and others (you, we, they, etc.) in a narrative essay.